vineet-javadev/vineet-javadev/README.md

 # 💫 About Me:
 I'm Vineet k.
-Chauhan a Skilled Java Developer proficient in Core and Advanced Java, including Spring Boot and Spring AI.
+Chauhan a Skilled **Java Full-Stack Developer** proficient in Core and Advanced Java, including Spring Boot and Spring AI.
 Experienced in backend development with MySQL, JDBC, JSP, and Servlets.
 Front-end expertise includes HTML, CSS, JavaScript, React, and Next.js.
 Adept at creating efficient, high-quality solutions and optimizing application performance with a collaborative, problem-solving approach.

 ## 🌐 Socials: